Homogenization theory of random walks among deterministic conductances: Extensions and open problems

 \subsection{Random walk in subdomains of~$\Z^d$}

-As was pointed out by Jean-Dominique~Deuschel, the proofs of our main result seem to generalize to the situation when the underlying environment may change with the time scale of the walk.
+As was pointed out to us by Jean-Dominique~Deuschel, the proofs of our main result seem to generalize to the situation when the underlying environment changes with the time scale of the walk.
 This should upgrade the main result to the form: